-(g) Change of Export Services from Zero-rated Status to Exempt Status whilst importation of taxable services attracts reverse charge VAT in certain circumstances.
+(h) Proposed Change of Export Services from Zero-rated Status to Exempt Status

-The change of export taxable services to VAT exempt status is aimed at limiting VAT refund claims by taxpayers providing services to non-resident persons.
-Exempting taxable services from VAT is against the principle of equity, given that goods exported out of Kenya are zero- rated
+The proposal through the Bill to exempt exported taxable services from VAT is aimed at limiting VAT refund claims by taxpayers providing services to non-resident persons.
+Exempting taxable services from VAT would be against the principle of equity, given that goods exported out of Kenya are zero- rated whilst importation of taxable services attracts reverse charge VAT in certain circumstances.

-(h)VAT on Transfer of Assets
+(1) VAT on Transfer of Assets

-The Act exempts from VAT transfer of assets and other transactions related to the transfer of assets into real estate investment trusts and assets-backed securities.
-Previously, this was standard rated.
+The Bill proposes to exempt from VAT transfer of assets and other transactions related to the transfer of assets into real estate investment trusts and assets-backed securities.
+Currently, this is standard rated.
 The amendment is aimed at making it cheaper for persons to establish Real Estate Investment Trusts (REITs) hence spurring growth in the real estate sector and boost affordable housing.

-(1) Finance Act, 2021 - Items subject to VAT
+(2) Finance Act, 2021 - Items subject to VAT

-As per the Finance Act 2021, items listed below are VATable
+As per the Finance Act 2021, items listed below shall be VATable

-NO. Item VAT RATE /The commencement rate is 01/07/2021 1.
+NO. Item Current VAT Treatment New Rate Effective From 01/07/2021 1.
 The supply of liquefied petroleum gas.
-16% 2.
+Zero-rated 16% 2.
 8802.11.00 Helicopters of an unladen weight not exceeding 2,000 kg.
-16% 3.
+Exempt 16% 3.
 8802.12.00 Helicopters of an unladen weight exceeding 2,000kg.
-16% 4.
-8802.20.00 Aeroplanes and other aircraft, of unladen weight not exceeding 2000gs 16% 5.
-8803.30.00 Other parts of aeroplanes or helicopters 16% 6.
+Exempt 16% 4.
+8802.20.00 Aeroplanes and other aircraft, of unladen weight not exceeding 2000kg Exempt 16% 5.
+8803.30.00 Other parts of aeroplanes or helicopters Exempt 16% 6.
 8805.21.00 Air combat simulators and parts thereof.
-16% 7.
+Exempt 16% 7.
 8805.10.00 Aircraft launching gear and parts thereof; deck arrestor or similar gear and parts thereof.
-16% 8.
+Exempt 16% 8.
 8805.29.00 Other ground flying trainers and parts thereof.
-16% 9.
+Exempt 16% 9.
 8309.90.90 Aluminium pilfer proof caps with EPE liner.
-16% 10.
-Other aircraft (for example, helicopters, aeroplanes); spacecraft (including satellites) and suborbital and spacecraft launch vehicles: • Of an unladen weight not exceeding 2,000kg • Of an unladen weight exceeding 2,000kg 16%
+Exempt 16% 10.
+Other aircraft (for example, helicopters, aeroplanes); spacecraft (including satellites) and suborbital and spacecraft launch vehicles: • Of an unladen weight not exceeding 2,000kg • Of an unladen weight exceeding 2,000kg Exempt 16%

-2) Exemption from Withholding VAT
+3) Exemption from Withholding VAT

-Previously, Section 42A(4A) allowed the Commissioner to grant an exemption from the provisions of Section 42A to taxpayers who demonstrate that due to operation of the specified Section they shall be in a continuous credit position.
+Currently Section 42A(4A) allows the Commissioner to grant an exemption from the provisions of Section 42A to taxpayers who demonstrate that due to operation of the specified Section they shall be in a continuous credit position.
 The Finance Bill 2021 proposes to delete Section 42A(4A).

 Issuance of exemptions was limited following the reduction of the withholding tax rate to 2%.
-With this provision in the Act however, taxpayers shall no longer enjoy exemptions and shall be forced to seek refunds of any credits.
-The Act does not contain a transition clause but leaves taxpayers already issued with the exemption in confusion in as far as validity of the previous exemption is concerned.
+With this provision in the Bill however, taxpayers shall no longer enjoy exemptions and shall be forced to seek refunds of any credits.
+The Bill does not contain a transition clause but leaves taxpayers already issued with the exemption in confusion in as far as validity of the current exemption is concerned.

-The Commissioner is now allowed to seek intervention of other relevant authorities where a person fails to comply with Digital Service Tax (DST) obligation in Kenya.
+The Commissioner shall be allowed to seek intervention of other relevant authorities where a person fails to comply with Digital Service Tax (DST) obligation in Kenya.